Kepler homers and Twins beat Cubs and Darvish 4-0 - WHIZ News

 TRAINER’S ROOM

 Twins: DH Nelson Cruz (sore knee) was out of the lineup for the second consecutive day.
-With Monday an off day, Cruz — who had been playing with the injury can take advantage of three days of rest manager Rocco Baldelli said.
+With Monday an off day, Cruz — who had been playing with the injury — can take advantage of three days of rest, Baldelli said.

 UP NEXT